jsenv/core/docs/building/readme.md

 })
 ```

 _serviceWorkerFinalizer_ injects a variable into the service worker file called `self.generatedUrlsConfig`.
-At this stage you can write your own service worker to do something with this variable.
+At this stage you can write your own service worker to do something with it.
 You can also use a service worker already written to handle this: https://github.com/jsenv/jsenv-pwa/blob/master/docs/jsenv-service-worker.md.

 # Node package build